 Benefits of Raised Vegetable Garden Beds

 The soil is above the ground level and warms up much quicker in the Spring.
 This allows me to start planting earlier in the season.
 The beds will also stay warmer later into the fall season.
-So, this allows for a longer growing season.
+So this allows for a longer growing season.

 Having cedar raised beds helps with weed control.
-I spent a great deal of time pulling weeds in my traditional garden, and I know that with raised beds, I won’t have near as many to remove.
+I spent a great deal of time pulling weeds in my traditional garden, and I know that with raised beds, I won’t have nearly as many to remove.
 The few that I do have, I will be able to quickly pull out and control the amount I have to deal with.